-Fortnite maker to pay $520M over kids’ privacy and trickery charges
+Epic Games to Pay $520 Million Over Children’s Privacy and Trickery Charges

 Some children also racked up hundreds of dollars on their parents’ credit cards as they bought digital items like colorful outfits for their game characters.
 Those purchases, along with branded merchandise like action figures, helped make Fortnite a billion-dollar blockbuster for Epic Games, with more than 400 million users.

-On Monday morning, the Federal Trade Commission accused the company of illegally collecting children’s personal information and, separately, of using manipulative techniques, called “dark patterns,” to trick millions of players into making unintentional purchases.
+On Monday, the Federal Trade Commission accused the company of illegally collecting children’s personal information, of harming young players by matching them with strangers on Fortnite while enabling live communications and, separately, of using manipulative techniques, called “dark patterns,” to trick millions of players into making unintentional purchases.
 In a historic deal that puts the entire video game industry on notice, Epic agreed to pay a record $520 million in fines and refunds to settle the FTC’s accusations.

-The FTC action comes at a moment of heightened public concern over the mental health, safety and privacy risks that some popular social media networks and multiplayer video games may pose to children and teenagers.
+The FTC acted at a moment of heightened public concern over the mental health, safety and privacy risks that some popular social media networks and multiplayer video games may pose to children and teenagers.

-The crackdown is also the latest indication that the agency is following through on pledges by Lina M. Khan, chair of the FTC, to take a more assertive stance toward regulating the tech industry.
+The crackdown is also the latest indication that the agency is following through on pledges by Lina M. Khan, its chair, to take a more assertive stance toward regulating the tech industry.
 Earlier this month, the agency made an aggressive move to stop consolidation among video game makers when it filed a lawsuit to try to block Microsoft’s $69 billion acquisition of Activision Blizzard, the company behind the popular Call of Duty franchise.

 “Protecting the public, and especially children, from online privacy invasions and dark patterns is a top priority for the commission,” Khan said in a statement Monday about the Fortnite case.
 “These enforcement actions make clear to businesses that the FTC is cracking down on these unlawful practices.”

-Epic Games said in a statement that the company had instituted multiple children’s privacy and purchasing safeguards over the years and that “the practices referenced in the FTC’s complaints are not how Fortnite operates.”
+Epic Games said in a statement that it had instituted multiple children’s privacy and purchasing safeguards over the years and that “the practices referenced in the FTC’s complaints are not how Fortnite operates.”

-The company’s proposed settlement agreements with the FTC involve record amounts in two separate cases.
+The company’s proposed settlement agreements with the FTC involve record amounts in two separate cases as well as novel legal remedies.

 Epic agreed to pay $275 million to settle regulators’ accusations that it violated a federal law, the Children’s Online Privacy Protection Act, by collecting personal information from children younger than 13 who played Fortnite without obtaining verifiable consent from a parent.